-At September 30, 2016, UGI France had over 1,570 employees.
+At September 30, 2015, UGI France had nearly 1,700 employees.

-FLAGA & AVANTIGAS
+FLAGA & OTHER

-During Fiscal 2016, our UGI International - Flaga & AvantiGas LPG distribution businesses were conducted principally in Europe through our wholly-owned subsidiaries, Flaga and AvantiGas.
+During Fiscal 2015, our UGI International - Flaga & Other LPG distribution businesses were conducted principally in Europe through our wholly-owned subsidiaries, Flaga and AvantiGas, and in China through our majority-owned partnership, ChinaGas Partners, L.P.
 Flaga is referred to in this section collectively with its subsidiaries as "Flaga" unless the context otherwise requires.
 Flaga operates in Austria, the Czech Republic, Denmark, Finland, Hungary, Norway, Poland, Romania, Slovakia, Sweden and Switzerland.
 AvantiGas operates in the United Kingdom.

-During Fiscal 2016, Flaga sold approximately 272 million gallons of LPG.
+During Fiscal 2015, Flaga sold approximately 326 million gallons of LPG.
 Flaga is the largest distributor of LPG in Austria, Denmark, and Hungary and one of the largest distributors of LPG in Poland, the Czech Republic, Slovakia, Norway, and Sweden.
-During Fiscal 2016, AvantiGas sold over 163 million gallons of LPG.
+During Fiscal 2015, AvantiGas sold over 156 million gallons of LPG and our majority-owned partnership in China sold approximately 10 million gallons of LPG.